vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/migration.md

   The plugin now check your Markdown links and warn you when broken links are detected.

-  You can control this behavior with `linkCheck` option
+  You can control this behavior with `checkLinks` option

 - image mark support